0x-ximon/0x-ximon/README.md

 - 💬 Ask me about **Math and Coding**

-- ⚡ Fun fact **If you take a bite out of kilogram of steak, you just took a kilobite**
+- ⚡ Fun fact **If you take a bite out of kilogram of cake, you just took a kilobite**

 <h3 align="left">Connect with me:</h3>
 <p align="left">